HolmesBryant/wijit-carousel/README.md

     - Complete rewrite
     - Changed the default effect from "fade" to "slide".
     - Changed the observed attribute "autocontrols" to "controls".
+    - Added observered attribute "clickplay" which enables the user to click on a slide to play/pause the slideshow.
     - Changed the observed attribute "auto" to "autoplay".
     - Removed "activeclass" from list of observed attributes.
     - The active control (if controls are present) now has the attribute "active".
 In CSS, you can target it with element[active] { ... }.
     - Added "slip" to list of effects.
-    - Exposed CSS variables "--overflow", "--transition-timing", "--panel-height", "--perspective", "--perspective-origin".
+    - Exposed CSS variables "--overflow", "--transition-timing", "--container-height", "--perspective", "--perspective-origin".
+These must be applied to the wijit-carousel element, not :root or body.

 ## Usage